-However, without a dental insurance plan, braces can be costly.
+Without a dental insurance plan, braces can be costly.
 They can cost approximately $6,000 (and even more for complex needs).2

 Finding dental insurance plans that include coverage for adult braces can be challenging.
 Some dental insurance policies set an age limit on orthodontic coverage, which is usually around age 19.

-Lifetime maximum benefit amounts for braces are usually the most common limitation.
+Lifetime maximum benefit amounts for braces are the most common limitation.
 Orthodontic insurance companies that cover braces for adults can help you save money on what may otherwise be a significantly expensive procedure.

 Here are some of the best dental insurance plans for adult orthodontics:

 Delta Dental is the biggest dental coverage provider in the United States.

 This provider offers many plan choices with different levels of orthodontic coverage at various price points.
 There are plans for basic orthodontic coverage (at a low cost) to comprehensive coverage (at a higher cost).